esthy07/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-File 6-create_local_variable creates a new local variable
+File 7-create_global_variable creates a new global variable